Career Timeline of Zack Wheeler: Major Achievements and Milestones

 In July 2011, Zack Wheeler was traded from the San Francisco Giants to the New York Mets.

-On July 28, 2011, Zack Wheeler was traded by the Giants to the New York Mets in exchange for Carlos Beltrán and cash.
-He then played for the Class A St. Lucie Mets, achieving a 2-2 record with a 2.00 ERA.
+On July 28, 2011, Zack Wheeler was traded from the San Francisco Giants to the New York Mets in exchange for Carlos Beltrán and cash.

 On July 14, 2012, Zack Wheeler pitched his first professional complete game shutout in a 1–0 victory over the Erie SeaWolves while playing for the Double A Binghamton Mets.

-On August 1, 2012, Zack Wheeler was promoted to the Triple-A Buffalo Bisons after striking out 11 batters in a game.
+On August 1, 2012, Zack Wheeler was promoted to the Triple-A Buffalo Bisons.

-On June 18, 2013, Zack Wheeler made his major league debut, pitching six shutout innings in a 6-1 victory against the Atlanta Braves.
+On June 18, 2013, Zack Wheeler made his major league debut, pitching six shutout innings against the Atlanta Braves in the second game of a doubleheader, securing a 6–1 victory.

 On June 19, 2014, Zack Wheeler pitched a complete-game shutout against the Miami Marlins, facing only 28 batters and allowing just three hits.

-In 2014, Wheeler began throwing his changeup to confuse batters expecting a hard fastball.
+In 2014, Zack Wheeler began throwing a changeup to confuse batters expecting a hard fastball.

-On September 19, 2018, Mets manager Mickey Callaway confirmed that Zack Wheeler was finished pitching for the season after pitching 187+1⁄3 innings, which was more than double his 2017 total.
+On September 19, 2018, Mets manager Mickey Callaway confirmed that Zack Wheeler was finished pitching for the season.

 On December 9, 2019, Zack Wheeler signed a five-year, $118 million contract with the Philadelphia Phillies as a free agent.